DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2021-02-08-work-history-iteration.md

 ## Results of the user research

-We tested a prototype with XX candidates.
+We tested a prototype with 7 candidates.
 We recruited older candidates so that we could test the new section with people who likely had a longer work history.

 We also tested a mock-up of applications showing long work histories with providers, to check our assumptions.